CloudiFyi-Solutions/cloudmania-docusaurus/blog/2025-07-01/index.md

 1. Create Azure DevOps Service Connection with Federated Identity
 2. Create a Workload Identity Pool and Provider on GCP
-3. Create a Google Cloud Service Account
+3. Create a Google Cloud Service Account or grant access to the federated identity directly through IAM
-4. Grant Roles to the Workload Identity Pool Principal
+4. Grant Roles to the Workload Identity Pool Principal on the service account or directly through IAM.
 5. Configure Azure Pipeline to Use WIF

 ---